How to Care for Wooden Bowls

 How should I store my bowl?

-Wooden bowls are surprisingly resilient and can be stacked together to save on space.
+Wooden bowls are surprisingly resilient and can be stacked together to save space.
 Open shelving is a great option if you’re showing off a lovely bowl.
 Alternatively, roll-out shelving makes them easily accessible.

 How often can I use my bowl?